dondyabla/play/README.md

 # Play

 Play back plain text data over a TCP server, for example recorded stock data.
-This is especially useful for developing financial applications.
+This is especially useful for developing or benchmarking financial applications.

 ## Installation